ddaniuwu/ddaniuwu/README.md

 # Here you will find some of my latelly projects made with Java and SpringBoot Framework
 ## These projects are realted to the RESTFUL web Development
-## Adding to this , I've worked JSP and Java Persistence API projects with some dependencies like Lambdok , Thymeleaf and Maven/Gradle with Apache Tomcat.
+## I've worked JSP and Java Persistence API projects with some dependencies like Lombok , Thymeleaf and Maven/Gradle with Apache Tomcat.

      - https://github.com/ddaniuwu/mysqlconnector_java
      - https://github.com/ddaniuwu/SpringBootExample